Battle of Lorette Hill: Battle

 Until May 1915 French reached some partial successes securing positions south of the hill.
 On spring 1915 French and British command prepared a huge offensive with one of the mayor tasks to take the Lorette Spur with the Lorette Hill as a keypoint.
 During the intense fighting from 9 to 12 May 1915 soldiers the 70th, part of the 77th and the 13th divisions, including Moroccan units, were able to cross heavily fortified terrain and take the trenches on the higher ground around the chapel, already almost destroyed by the French artillery barrage.
 Direct attack against German positions and hand-to-hand combat led to heavy losses.
 For the next ten days smaller skirmishes occurred as the French were securing their positions on the top of the hill, while German lines still stayed just a few hundred meters on the east side of the hill keeping the French positions under artillery bombardment.

 Final securing of the area came after the advance of the French Tenth Army troops starting on 25 September 1915, as the beginning of the third battle of Artois.
 After the attack French took the village of Souchez and secured the whole area around Coquaine Hill, although the front was moved just for a few kilometers.
 Some sources claims than fighting for the Lorette Hill continued until October 1915.

 Aftermath

-Coquaine Hill and sophisticated German-built trench system saw one of the heaviest clashes of all three battles of Artois and in almost a year of continuous fights cost lives of tens of thousand casualties, especially on the French side.
-Lorette Hill became a synonymum for war massacre with an enormous losses for a few square kilometers of land being nicknamed Blody Hill.
+The fighting around Lorette Hill and Colline de la Coquaine, together with the extensive German trench system, was among the fiercest of the three Battles of Artois.
+The battles resulted in tens of thousands of casualties, particularly among the French forces, for relatively small territorial gains.
+Lorette Hill subsequently became known as the “Bloody Hill” (Colline sanglante), a name reflecting the heavy casualties sustained during the fighting.
+The battles in Artois were later overshadowed in popular memory by the even greater losses of the Battle of Verdun.
 Its legend was later succeeded by the even bigger tragedy of the battle of Verdun.